ossuarium/chef-server-solo/README.md

 ### Usage

 This software can be used freely, see [The Unlicense].
-The Apache License text appearing in this software is for demonstration purposes only and does not apply to this software.
+The copyright notices appearing in this software are for demonstration purposes only and do not apply to this software.

 1. Clone this repository or download a [release][Releases].
    - The `master` branch can be used for making cookbooks under the Apache 2.0 License.